Start Your Blog today on WordPress in under an hour. Get step by step directions here and be up and running in no time.

 Step 1.
 Start by Website Hosting

 One of the great things about Bluehost is the price.
-For less than $4 a month you can be up and running is less than an hour following these guidelines.
-Bluehost is one of the top hosts for start up bloggers.
+For less than $4 a month you can be up and building your business in less than an hour following these guidelines.
+Bluehost is one of the top hosts for start-up bloggers.